'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-"Jack, I received my copy of FORGOTTEN HEROES and enjoyed
+"Jack, I received my copy of FORGOTTEN HEROES and enjoyed it immensely.

-to my attention.
 Its refreshing to see a movie of this caliber and integrity.
-I put
+I put you and the film

-you and the film right up there with John Wayne and the GREEN BERETS.
-I know you
+right up there with John Wayne and the GREEN BERETS.
+I know you must have sweated

-cast was terrific and Mr Smith, as always, was excellant in his portrayel of the
+and Mr Smith, as always, was excellant in his portrayel of the General.
+I only wish

-General.
-I only wish DeLuca could have made it home.
+DeLuca could have made it home.
 Good job and thanks again."

 -Bob Hubbard — Vietnam Vet USAF -1966